nixworks/public/news/2011/07/19/README.md

 ##### China
 ### [Chinese Vice President Xi Jinping says the Chinese government will "smash" attempts for an independent Tibet in a speech outside the Potala Palace. ](/news/2011/07/19/chinese-vice-president-xi-jinping-says-the-chinese-government-will-smash-attempts-for-an-independent-tibet-in-a-speech-outside-the-potala.md)
-_Context: independent, Tibet, Xi Jinping, Vice President, Potala Palace, China_
+_Context: Xi Jinping, Tibet, Potala Palace, Vice President, independent, China_

 ##### Northern Mariana Islands Governor
 ### [Northern Mariana Islands Governor Benigno Fitial and Guam Governor Eddie Calvo state that they are in serious talks to potentially merge the U.S. territories of Guam and the Northern Mariana Islands. ](/news/2011/07/19/northern-mariana-islands-governor-benigno-fitial-and-guam-governor-eddie-calvo-state-that-they-are-in-serious-talks-to-potentially-merge-the.md)
-_Context: Guam Governor, Eddie Calvo, U.S. territories, Benigno Fitial, Northern Mariana Islands Governor, Guam, Northern Mariana Islands_
+_Context: Eddie Calvo, Benigno Fitial, Northern Mariana Islands Governor, U.S. territories, Guam, Northern Mariana Islands, Guam Governor_

 ##### News Corporation
 ### [News Corporation Chief Executive Rupert Murdoch and his son James Murdoch appear before a select committee of the United Kingdom parliament over the "News of the World" phone hacking affair.
 Murdoch Senior apologises for the scandal, but says he is not responsible for it. ](/news/2011/07/19/news-corporation-chief-executive-rupert-murdoch-and-his-son-james-murdoch-appear-before-a-select-committee-of-the-united-kingdom-parliament.md)